 - The other chemical reactions are the conversion of it to amines by treating it with hydrogen or other reducing agents and also by converting it to amides.

 The structure of oxime is a two-sided chain with a central atom consisting of carbon.
 The two side chains differ entirely from each other.
-One of the two chains comprises an hydroxyl group.
+One of the two chains comprises a hydroxyl group.

-Some of the examples of oximes include Aldicarb oxime, aldoxime, dimethylglyoxime, ketoxime, methoxime, etc.
+Some examples of oximes include Aldicarb oxime, aldoxime, dimethylglyoxime, ketoxime, methoxime, etc.

-- These compounds are in the form of colorless crystals and are said to be less soluble in water.
+- These compounds are present in the form of colourless crystals and are said to be less soluble in water.

 - Oximes are said to exhibit weak acidic and base properties and are said to be toxic in nature.

-- The salts of acids affects the temperature of these compounds
+- The salts of acids affect the temperature of these compounds.

 - Oximes tend to decompose when heated further resulting in a massive explosion.

-- In the industrial applications, oximes are used in the production of an organic compound called as Caprolactam, which is a precursor for the polymer naming Nylon 6.
+- In industries, oximes are used in the production of an organic compound called Caprolactam, which is a precursor for the polymer named Nylon 6.

-- In organic chemistry, these are utilized in the catalytic reactions
+- In Organic chemistry, these are utilised in catalytic reactions.

 - In Japan, the oxime naming perillaldehyde is used as an artificial sweetener.

-- In oil paints, the oxime called Methyl ethyl ketoxime is used as an additive for the preventing the skin from chemicals
+- In oil paints, the oxime called Methyl ethyl ketoxime is used as a skinning agent.

-- The oxime called as Acetone oxime is used as de-oxidant or a corrosion inhibitor which lowers the toxicity.
+- The oxime called Acetone oxime is used as a de-oxidant or a corrosion inhibitor which lowers the toxicity.